shubham-cpp/eat-n-treat/README.md

 # Introduction

 A mini react clone using MERN stack.
-We also firebase for authentication and hosting our website
+We also use firebase for authentication and hosting our website
-Contributer:
+Contributors:

 - [Chinmay Ghungurde](https://github.com/azrael3199) (chinmay_ghungurde@persistent.com)
 - [Omkar Jadhav](https://github.com/oj1001) (omkar_jadhav@persistent.com)